jonghyeonk/P-BEAR-RL/README.md

 For all logs, we injected 5 types of anomaly patterns including "insert", "skip", "moved", "replace", and "rework" introduced in [4].
 The statistics of datasets are summarised in Table 1 in our paper.

 ## How To Implement P-BEAR-RL:
-- main.py: in terminal, if you run "python main.py --data 'Small' --num_epi 1000 --alpha 0", then you will get a repaired log of the 'Small' data in "~/output" folder.
+- main.py: In the terminal, if you run "python main.py --data 'Small' --num_epi 1000 --alpha 0", then you will get a repaired log for the 'Small' data in "~/output" folder.
-- pattern_recognition.ipynb: this script will add a prediction of anomalous patterns (i.e., anomalous pattern recognition) to the repaired log in "~/output" folder.
+- pattern_recognition.ipynb: This script will add a prediction of anomalous patterns (i.e., anomalous pattern recognition) to the repaired log in "~/output" folder.
 Therefore, run this script after you get a result from "main.py".
-- see_performance.R : after implementing "pattern_recognition.ipynb", this Rscript summarizes performance (ACC and REC) and save the performance in "~/performance" folder.
+- see_performance.R : After implementing "pattern_recognition.ipynb", this Rscript summarizes performance (ACC and REC) and save the performance in "~/performance" folder.
 The entire performance can be see in our paper.

 ## How To Implement the Baselines (Align_TR, Align.ED, DeepAlign):
 - For Aligner.TR & Aligner.ED, run ".../alignment/1.implementation_Alignment.py" file, then you will get a repaired log in ".../alignment/result_trd" & "~/alignment/result_edit" folder, respectively.